 Tom Brunker: The language in the brackets would be clearer if it were reworded to be "practitioners must specify a proper non-character purpose such as motive, intent, etc., whether the evidence is to prove or disprove that purpose, and the issues to which that purpose applies."
 Ambiguity issues have arisen when the jury is not instructed how to use the 404(b) evidence.
-For example, in a self-defense case, instructing the jury that the 404(b) evidence is to be used "for the limited purpose of self-defense."
+For example, in a self-defense case, instructing the jury that the 404(b) evidence is to be used "for the limited purpose of self-defense" is ambiguous when it's being offered "for the limited purpose of rebutting a claim of self-defense."
 Or if the defendant argues mistake or accident, the instruction should say "for the limited purpose of rebutting a claim of mistake or accident."
 And if the evidence is to prove motive, it should say "for the limited purpose of proving motive."